Smoked Chicken Legs | Drumsticks

 What type of wood should I use?

-Popular wood options include fruit woods like apple, cherry, or peach, which impart a mild and sweet flavor.
+Popular wood options include fruit woods such as apple, cherry, and peach, which impart a mild,f sweet flavor.
 Depending on your taste preferences, other suitable choices include hickory, mesquite, or oak.

 How long does it take to smoke chicken legs?

 The cooking time can vary depending on your smoker’s temperature and the drumsticks’ size.
-On average, it takes approximately 2 to 3 hours at a temperature of around 225°F or 250°F (107°C to 121°C) for them to reach the desired doneness.
+On average, it takes 2 to 3 hours at around 225°F (107°C) or 250°F (121°C) for them to reach the desired doneness.

 Should I brine them before smoking?